Home » Marrakech Travel Guide: How to Spend 3 Days in Marrakech

 For the ultimate opulent experience, visiting La Mamounia as a day visitor is one of the best things to do in Morocco.
 I’ve written a full guide on how to visit the spectacular La Mamounia hotel and spa as a day visitor here.
 If it’s in your budget, then go one better and stay – it is without a doubt one of the best luxury hotels in Marrakech, and even Morocco.

-For the ultimate ultra-luxury Moroccan experience, La Mamounia is one of a kind.
+For an ultra-luxury Moroccan experience, La Mamounia is one of a kind.
 Even with just three days in Marrakech, we recommend staying or visiting here.

 Stop by the Places des Epices